Hera: Trojan War

-The Iliad

 Hera plays a substantial role in The Iliad, appearing in several books throughout the epic poem.
-She hates the Trojans because of Paris' decision that Aphrodite was the most beautiful goddess, and so supports the Greeks during the war.
-Throughout the epic, Hera makes many attempts to thwart the Trojan army.
-In books 1 and 2, Hera declares that the Trojans must be destroyed.
-Hera persuades Athena to aid the Achaeans in battle and she agrees to assist with interfering on their behalf.
+She makes many attempts to thwart the Trojan Army.
+In books 1 and 2, Hera declares that the Trojans must be destroyed and persuades Athena to aid the Achaeans in battle, and she agrees to assist with interfering on their behalf.

 In book 5, Hera and Athena plot to harm Ares, who had been seen by Diomedes in assisting the Trojans.
 Diomedes called for his soldiers to fall back slowly.
-Hera, Ares' mother, saw Ares' interference and asked Zeus, Ares' father, for permission to drive Ares away from the battlefield.
+Hera saw Ares's interference and asked Zeus for permission to drive Ares away from the battlefield.
 Hera encouraged Diomedes to attack Ares and he threw his spear at the god.
-Athena drove the spear into Ares' body, and he bellowed in pain and fled to Mount Olympus, forcing the Trojans to fall back.
+Athena drove the spear into Ares's body, and he bellowed in pain and fled to Mount Olympus, forcing the Trojans to fall back.

 In book 8, Hera tries to persuade Poseidon to disobey Zeus and help the Achaean army.
 He refuses, saying he doesn't want to go against Zeus.
 Determined to intervene in the war, Hera and Athena head to the battlefield.
 However, seeing the two flee, Zeus sent Iris to intercept them and make them return to Mount Olympus or face grave consequences.
 After prolonged fighting, Hera sees Poseidon aiding the Greeks and giving them the motivation to keep fighting.

 In book 14 Hera devises a plan to deceive Zeus.
 Zeus set a decree that the gods were not allowed to interfere in the mortal war.
 Hera is on the side of the Achaeans, so she plans a Deception of Zeus where she seduces him, with help from Aphrodite, and tricks him into a deep sleep, with the help of Hypnos, so that the Gods could interfere without the fear of Zeus.

 In book 21, Hera continues her interference with the battle as she tells Hephaestus to prevent the river from harming Achilles.
 Hephaestus sets the battlefield ablaze, causing the river to plead with Hera, promising her he will not help the Trojans if Hephaestus stops his attack.
 Hephaestus stops his assault and Hera returns to the battlefield where the gods begin to fight amongst themselves.
+After Apollo declines to battle Poseidon, Artemis eagerly engages Hera for a duel.
+Hera however treats the challenge as unimportant, easily disarming the haughty rival goddess and beating her with her own weapons.
+Artemis is left retreating back to Mount Olympus in tears to cry at Zeus's lap.